 Passover celebrates the story of the Jewish community’s transformation into a free and liberated people.
 Our celebration of this holiday is a joyous one, and the seder itself is intended to share the Exodus story with generations, from the youngest to the oldest.

-This is the chance to create an experiential learning experience par excellence.
-Your seder can be fun and interactive, inspiring questions and invoking memories – while creating new ones, too.
+This is the chance to create a learning experience par excellence.
+Your seder can be fun and interactive, inspiring questions and evoking memories – while creating new ones, too.
 Dive into the chance play with the seder, argue, celebrate, inspire, and, most of all, create meaning.

-- Seder Videos: This year, the URJ has collaborated with Reform leaders from North America and the UK to provide a set of videos to accompany your Passover festivities.
+- Seder Videos: The URJ has collaborated with Reform leaders from North America and the UK to provide a set of videos to accompany your Passover festivities.
 Each video is 2-6 minutes long and contains blessings, songs, and insights that perfectly supplement any seder.

 - Virtual Backgrounds: Change up the visual experience for your seder guests.
 You can stick with one, or change periodically depending on the step of the seder you have reached.